kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 // OneOf
 type VolumeGroupSnapshotContentSource struct {
-        // Dynamical provisioning of VolumeGroupSnapshot
+        // Dynamic provisioning of VolumeGroupSnapshot
         // A list of PersistentVolume names to be snapshotted together
         // +optional
         PersistentVolumeNames []string